Structural engineering education for families

-Our cardboard pavilion activity showcased the fundamentals of parametric design and how modern engineers use computational tools to realise complex forms through digital fabrication.
+Our cardboard pavilion activity showcased the fundamentals of parametric design and how modern structural engineers use computational tools to realise complex forms through digital fabrication.

 Our straw tower building challenge pit families against each other to see who could create the tallest tower capable of supporting a marble.